Your search did not match any results.

 Refer to the technical documentation for step by step guide on consuming data from a stream.

-OSS provides two kinds of consume API:
+OCI Streaming provides two kinds of consume API:

 Consumers can be configured to consume messages as part of a group.
 Stream partitions are distributed among members of a group so that messages from any single partition will only be sent to a single consumer.